magento/merchdocs/src/shipping/shipping-flat-rate.md

 1. Configure the handling fee options according to your requirements.

-   The handling fee is optional, and appears as an additional charge that is added to the shipping cost.
+   The handling fee is optional and appears as an additional charge that is added to the shipping cost.
 If you want to include a handling fee, do the following:

    - For **Calculate Handling Fee**, select the method you want to use to calculate handling fees: